 - Accident Reports – Although not allowed in court, police or official reports can be key evidence in your insurance claim, including statements, witness names, and fault assessments.

-- Medical Records – These show the extent of your injuries and help connect them to the accident.
-If you waited weeks to see a doctor, the other side might argue your injuries were not that serious or were not caused by the incident.
+- Medical Records—These show the extent of your injuries and help connect them to the accident.
+If you waited weeks to see a doctor, the other side might argue that your injuries were not that serious or were not caused by the incident.

 - Photos and Videos – Pictures of the accident scene, property damage, injuries, and anything else relevant can serve as solid evidence.
 Surveillance footage (if available) can also be valuable.